apache/beam/website/www/site/content/en/documentation/programming-guide.md

 infer the correct schema based on the members of the class.
 {{< /paragraph >}}

+{{< paragraph class="language-py" >}}
+In Python you can use the following set of classes to represent the purchase schema.
+Beam will automatically infer the correct schema based on the members of the class.
+{{< /paragraph >}}

 {{< highlight java >}}
 @DefaultSchema(JavaBeanSchema.class)
 public class Purchase {